Linda Lindsay is in Victoria, BC

 With resolve to pass these skills on to others, she earned her teaching credentials while living in California.
 Qualifying to teach art, at both high school and college levels, she began helping adults of all ages develop their artistic talents.

 In 1993 she married a Canadian, and moved to Victoria, British Columbia where she and her husband raised a family.
-She teaches sculpture and is well known as an inspirational instructor who empowers her students with knowledge and skill.
+She teaches sculpture in Canada and internationally and is well known as an inspirational instructor who empowers her students with knowledge and skill.

 Having lived in both great countries, and through her travels to Africa, Europe and Australasia, her love of humanity, often expressed through its indigenous peoples, has increased in depth, and her understanding of what binds us all finds its way into her sculptures.